 But if a woman has long hair, it is a glory to her; for her hair is given to her for a covering.

-A woman’s longer hair is a glory or glamour to her.
+A woman’s longer hair is glory or glamour to her.
 Both nature and custom demonstrate the headship of the man and the response to that leadership by the woman.
 A woman whose hair looks like the worst end of a mop is a distortion in God’s economy!

 Note that Paul’s idea for a “covering” is hair, not a hat.
 Her hair is in itself a covering.
 The word “for” is literally against.
 God gave women hair instead of a covering!
-The words “is given” mean that God made the woman to have longer hair.
+The words “is given” mean that God made the woman have longer hair.

 God made male and female different, so their roles are different.

 Men must take spiritual leadership in their homes by manifesting their masculinity.
 It is also vital that women respond to and support that leadership by manifesting their femininity.
 Remember that God did not create the woman inferior to the man but as a responder to man.
 Men need to respect and give dignity to the inherent responder nature of femininity.

 We live in a day that diminishes the idea of femininity.
 The philosophy of androgyny wants egalitarianism and a unisex view to prevail.
 There is no such custom in the Word of God!
 The Bible enhances the dignity of femininity.
 Denial of femininity robs women of their natural beauty.